Our Coaches

 Jo Ellen Logan

 Jo Ellen is president of Solutions For Work, a company specializing in resolving workplace conflicts through mediations, conflict coaching, and group facilitation.
 She works in healthcare organizations, not-for-profits, and government organizations as well as engineering-based organizations and manufacturing.
 Her focus is on helping people develop the skills and agreements they need to work together effectively and cooperatively.
 She has over twenty-five years’ experience in both the public and private sectors where she has held positions as Senior Organizational Effectiveness Consultant, Manager of Workplace Planning, and Director of Education.
 Jo Ellen has facilitated conflict resolution between individuals, whole work units, leadership teams, and boards of directors.
 She has coached people at all levels in organizations, and designed and led over 25 different training programs.
-She has a Masters in Adult Education and has completed the course work for a Doctorate in Adult Education at the University of Toronto
+She has a Masters in Adult Education and has completed the course work for a Doctorate in Adult Education at the University of Toronto.

 Caroline Proulx

-Caroline Proulx is as a bilingual Senior Conflict Management Practitioner.
+Caroline Proulx is a bilingual Senior Conflict Management Practitioner.
 Her proficiency to connect with clients and peers through her sense of humour, authenticity, and straightforwardness is unsurpassed.
-Combined with her extensive experience and training, Caroline has become as a subject matter expert and a highly regarded peer of the governmentwide Informal Conflict Management System (ICMS).
+Combined with her extensive experience and training, Caroline has become a subject matter expert and a highly regarded peer of the governmentwide Informal Conflict Management System (ICMS).
 Throughout the 11 years of her current tenure, Caroline has accumulated a substantial amount of experience hours in coaching, facilitated discussion/mediation, group intervention and conflict prevention training sessions.
 Leading into a quarter-century career as a federal public servant, Caroline has gained a variety of work experiences in litigation, occupational health and safety, values and ethics, regulation and policy development.
 As a philomath, Caroline’s multifaceted training and certifications begins with being a lawyer and member of the Bar of Ontario.
 She has completed her degrees in civil law and common law (LL.L, LL.B) and is a certified mediator from the University de Sherbrooke / Institut de médiation et d’arbitrage duQuébec (IMAQ).
 She also obtained an Executive Certificate in Conflict Management with the Faculty of Law of the University of Windsor and Stitt Feld Handy, for which she continues to pay it forward by being a coach for the organization since 2011.
 In addition, she is certified by MHS (EQ-I 2.0 / EQ 360) in emotional intelligence as well as by the Trauma-Informed Practice Institute.

 Justin Saldanha